OscarJauffret/FlowshopSLS/README.md

 ## Description
 This project is a heuristic optimization implementation for the Flowshop scheduling problem using an Iterative Improvement algorithms.
 > [!Note]
 > This is a university project for the course of Heuristic Optimization.
-The instructions for the project can be found in the file `implementation_1_2025.pdf`, in the `doc`directory.
+The instructions and the report can be found in the `doc` directory.

 ---